Brontok

-The most affected countried were Russia, Vietnam and Brazil, followed by Spain, Mexico, Iran, Azerbaijan, India and the Philippines.
+The most affected countries were Russia, Vietnam and Brazil, followed by Spain, Mexico, Iran, Azerbaijan, India and the Philippines.

 Other names

 Other names for this worm include: W32/Rontokbro.gen@MM, W32.Rontokbro@mm, BackDoor.Generic.1138, W32/Korbo-B, Worm/Brontok.a, Win32.Brontok.A@mm, Worm.Mytob.GH, W32/Brontok.C.worm, Win32/Brontok.E, Win32/Brontok.X@mm, and W32.Rontokbro.D@mm.

 Origin

 Brontok originated in Indonesia.
 It was first discovered in 2005.
 The name refers to elang brontok, a bird species native to South & Southeast Asia.
 It arrives as an attachment of e-mail named kangen.exe (kangen itself means "to miss someone/thing").

 The virus/email itself contains a message in Indonesian (and some English).
 When translated, this reads: